lukrop/puppet-lukrop-antigen/README.md

 to apply a theme, use a library and bundles.
 * creates a line in `$HOME/.zshrc` containing `source $HOME/.antigen-puppet.zsh`.
 If `$HOME/.zshrc`
 is not present it will be created.
+* changes the given user's shell to zsh

 `$HOME` is the home directory of the supplied user.